 - Jam your needle or wire through the bead, often resulting in frustration and a broken bead.

 - Throw the bead over your shoulder (like with salt, it’s considered good luck).

-- Use a tool to enlarge the hole.
+- Use a tool, such as a bead reamer, to enlarge the hole.
 If you want to go with Option 3, but aren’t sure how it’s done, read on.

-For all these techniques, be sure to wear safety glasses.
+For all these beading techniques, be sure to wear safety glasses.